 - Outdoor activities such as games, mini-golf, 4-wheeler rides

-- Visits to community sites such as museums, farms, nursing homes,or zoos
+- Visits to community sites such as museums, farms, zoos and seasonal activities

-- Participating in community events such as food drives and celebrations
+- Participating in community events such as food drives, annual chili feed, parades, concerts and celebrations

 Employment Support assists people in obtaining and maintaining paid employment in an integrated setting.
 Services are designed for people who need intensive, ongoing support to perform in a work setting.
 Services include on-the-job or off-the-job employment, including job development.
 Employment supports includes individual employment support and small group employment support.